lis-epfl/robogen/README.md

 This folder also contains files :
 - Example_finalBestInd_GP.txt file which is an example of what the Evolutionary Algorithm produces.
 It gives the Best body and Brain that you reach running the Evolutionary simulator.
-- getParametricValue_LINUX.bat and getParametricValue_WINDOWS.bat script to parse the inalBestInd_GP.txt file.
+- getParametricValue_LINUX.bat (which works for MAC to) and getParametricValue_WINDOWS.bat script to parse YOUR finalBestInd_GP.txt file.

 -------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------